lendroidproject/protocol.2.0/README.md

   `npm install`

-* Install dependencies from requirements.txt via pip

-  `pip install -r requirements.txt`

-* Install Vyper v0.1.0-beta.13
+* Install Python and Vyper v0.1.0-beta.14

   * Python 3.6+ is a pre-requisite, and can be installed from [here](https://www.python.org/downloads "Python version downloads")